 The flash allows to even out the lighting and take a good shot even in a dim room.
 Professionals use flashes with varied intensity to adjust to different surroundings perfectly.
 Diffusers are used to spread the light from the flash evenly and make it appear softer.

-A great trick that can be used for creating a few great shots is aiming the flash towards a wall.
+A great flash+diffuser trick that can be used for creating a few great shots is aiming the flash towards the ceiling.
 This way, the light will be concentrated away from the subjects and won’t create an unappealing “blow up” that highlights the subjects too much.
 This trick works exceptionally well at outdoor receptions when the “ceiling” is a white tent.

 Another important tool used by photographers is a handheld video light.
 This piece of equipment is carried by the photographer’s aid and the light is aimed towards the ground.
 The main purpose of this light is not so much to illuminate as help the camera focus.
 This trick is important for outdoors receptions that often turn pitch black, even with some lights installed outside.
 The beauty of the starry sky in this case is remarkable and definitely helps enhance the party mood.
 However, photography-wise, this setting will be a great challenge.